Emmotes/ic_spoilers/docs/vanrichten.md

 > Rudolph Van Richten starts in the formation.
 He can be moved, but not removed.
 > You may only add one Tanking Champion to the formation.
 > Most quest requirements are doubled in non-boss areas.
-> Only double those areas that drop quest items or count enemy kills.
-Area 18 and 47 may not be doubled from a quick look in the Adventure Area Set.
 > Favored Foe enemies drop 200% more quest items and count for 200% more quest progress.
 > <b>Getting to Know Van Richten:</b> Van Richten's favored foes are Undead.
 Use him and other monster hunters to quickly get through this variant!
 </div></div>